alttch/eva3/doc/notifiers.rst

 server, but not by the target :doc:`/uc/uc`.
 Additionally, you cannot obtain action uuid and further monitor it.

-To let unit responding to MQTT control messages, set it's configuration param **mqtt_control** to the local MQTT ID.
+To let unit responding to MQTT control messages, set its configuration param **mqtt_control** to the local MQTT ID.
 You may specify QoS as well via semicolon, similary as for **mqtt_update**.